geniuswebtools/genius-ksdk/docs/README.md

 The APIs vary between the parameters required for certain filters, and even though I've used as many of the V2 REST API endpoints, the V1 endpoints use different structs for the filter content.
-I may work on noralizing the data between the API variations on the returned results in the future, but not any time soon.

 Searching and filter options appear to be more limited with the REST API than the XML-RPC DataService.query.
 If you're looking for specific records you may want to use the call() method in the XML\API class model to build your query.
 An example is provided on how to use the call() method.

-**RESTHooks** are only supported via the REST API, and you will NOT find an alternative in the XML class models.
+**RESTHooks** are only supported via the REST API.

 ## Usage
 Load the library into your PHP code.
 The built in autoloader will handle loading